-An example of this last point would be the leading judgment of Justice Jillani in 2014 regarding the status of religious minorities in Pakistan.
+An example of this last point would be the leading judgment of Justice Jillani in 201427 regarding the status of religious minorities in Pakistan.
 In addition to conducting an inquiry through reports of government bodies in the courtroom, the Court mandated the setup of taskforces at the provinces to ensure the implementation of the judgment.
 As a result, these taskforces have in fact been set up by the provincial governments who are overseeing the judgment's implementation.

-Lastly, and most importantly for the purposes of this paper, through the doctrines of statutory interpretation and precedent, the superior courts have widened the
+Lastly, and most importantly for the purposes of this paper, through the doctrines of statutory interpretation28 and precedent,29 the superior courts have widened the by the court.

-&lt;sup>26 "Public Interest Litigation as a means of social justice," PLD 1993 Journal 31 at p.
+26 "Public Interest Litigation as a means of social justice," PLD 1993 Journal 31 at p.
 33; "Public Interest Litigation and the Role of the Judiciary", Ahmed Rafay Alam, International Judicial Conference, 2006

-&lt;sup>27 S.M.C.
+27 S.M.C.
 No. 1 of 2014 and C.M.A.
 No. 217-K/2014 [PLD 2014 Supreme Court 699]

-&lt;sup>28 Statutory interpretation is the process whereby courts interpret and apply legislation to the cases appearing before them.
-This is particularly relevant where the statute may be somewhat ambiguous and must be resolved by the court.

-&lt;sup>29 Precedent, or 'stare decisis' is the principle whereby the decisions of a superior court are binding on the lower court i.e. lower courts when deciding a later case with similar issues or facts, must follow the ruling of the higher meaning and categories of fundamental and human rights, specifically through interpretation of Articles in the Fundamental Rights chapter in the Constitution, particularly through the Articles on right to life.
+28 Statutory interpretation is the process whereby courts interpret and apply legislation to the cases appearing before them.
+This is particularly relevant where the statute may be somewhat ambiguous and must be resolved meaning and categories of fundamental and human rights, specifically through interpretation of Articles in the Fundamental Rights chapter in the Constitution, particularly through the Articles on right to life.
 Based on the core principles of equality and non- discrimination, the courts have developed a new human rights framework, recognizing and protecting rights which may not be specifically mentioned or envisaged by the Constitution itself.
 As noted by the superior courts.